kubernetes/kubernetes/docs/kubectl-config-set-cluster.md

 ### Options

 ```
-      --api-version=: api-version for the cluster entry in .kubeconfig
+      --api-version=: api-version for the cluster entry in kubeconfig
-      --certificate-authority=: path to certificate-authority for the cluster entry in .kubeconfig
+      --certificate-authority=: path to certificate-authority for the cluster entry in kubeconfig
-      --embed-certs=false: embed-certs for the cluster entry in .kubeconfig
+      --embed-certs=false: embed-certs for the cluster entry in kubeconfig
   -h, --help=false: help for set-cluster
-      --insecure-skip-tls-verify=false: insecure-skip-tls-verify for the cluster entry in .kubeconfig
+      --insecure-skip-tls-verify=false: insecure-skip-tls-verify for the cluster entry in kubeconfig
-      --server=: server for the cluster entry in .kubeconfig
+      --server=: server for the cluster entry in kubeconfig
 ```

 ### Options inherrited from parent commands